Abdominoplasty And Gynaecomastia Surgery Recovery Update – 5 Months

 I started walking more or less fully normally again and hitting my Fitbit 12k a day step target around 4 weeks after surgery and maintained it since then.

 I got back into the gym around 8 weeks after surgery.
-I hadn’t lifted weights in a gym since the first Covid lockdown in the UK, so I had a lot of ground to make up.
+Having not lifted weights in a gym since the first Covid lockdown in the UK, I had a lot of ground to make up.
 I started very gradually, very carefully, and very slowly.

 Around 3 months in, so more or less around the time I shot this video, I was back to the weights I was lifting pre-Covid.
 So that was pretty good progress I think, and I was very happy with it.